awslabs/dynamodb-document-js-sdk/README.md

 # DynamoDB Document SDK

-**NOTE:** As of September 10, 2015, this version of the Document SDK will be deprecated in favor of the [AWS.DynamoDB.DocumentClient][1] in the official [AWS JS SDK][2].
+**NOTE:** As of September 10, 2015, this version of the Document SDK will be deprecated in favor of the [AWS.DynamoDB.DocumentClient][1] in the [official AWS SDK for JavaScript][2].
 This repository will continued to be hosted, but not maintained outside of bug reports.
-In addition, discussion and request for guidance should be directed at the [AWS JS SDK][2].
+In addition, discussion and request for guidance should be directed at the [official AWS SDK for JavaScript][2].
 Here's how you can get started with [the new client!][3]

 ***